 This is a straightforward non-disclosure agreement (NDA).
-This document is easy to adapt, although it does not include the more detailed provisions in some of our other NDAs.
-The document is unilateral, in that it protects the information of only one of the parties.
+This document is easy to adapt, although it does not include all the clauses in some of our other NDAs.
+The NDA is unilateral, in that it protects the information of only one of the parties.

-As with all of our free documents, this NDA contains a credit for SEQ Legal which you should (under our licensing rules) retain in your finished document.Ask about this document
+As with all of our free documents, this NDA contains a credit for Docular which you should (under our licensing rules) retain in your finished document.Ask about this document

 Free non-disclosure agreement contents

 - Credit: docular credit; free documents licensing warning.